mainkoon81/ooo-Bayesian-Modeling-A/README.md

-## A4>
+## A4> Global / Local structure

-### Global Structure
+ - Global Structure
-> Temporal Model(DBN) with TimeSeries:
- - Template Model incorporates multiple copies of the same variable thus allows us to represent multiple models within a single representation.
- - Plus, this system evolves over time - Dynamic Bayesian Network

-> Temporal Model(HMM):
- - Although Hidden Markov Models can be viewed as a subclass of dynamic Bayesian networks, they have their own type of structure that makes them particularly useful for a broad range of applications.

-> Plate Model:
+   - Dynamic Basian Network?
+   - HMM?

- - Model the repeatition!
+> [Note] Model the repeatition!
 If we toss the same coin again and again, how to model this repeatition?
    - put a little box around that outcome variable, and this box which is called a plate(whyyy? coz it's a stack of identical pieces).
 A plate denotes that the outcome variable is **indexed**.
    - sometimes in many models, we will include all parameters explicitly within the model.
 But often when you have a parameter that's outside of all plates, we won't denote it explicitly.
 So we just omit it.
 <img src="https://user-images.githubusercontent.com/31917400/52870574-11ee2b00-3140-11e9-9ac1-a8ce07c4bb91.jpg" />